Kofi-eo/CareFinder/README.md

 We Leart many new technologies and skills like how to structure projects in a better way and how to effectively work in a team.
 We also strengthend our expertise on some of our existing skills like integrating Firebase to a web app and creating responsive carousels with swiper JS.

 ## Whats Next for Care Finder
 We hope to expand our services to more people in the future and look for ways to increase our app scalability.
-We'd also like to pitch our app to existing Hospitals or clinics that may be in need of a similar system setup for their business.
+We'd also like to pitch our app to existing Hospitals or clinics that may be in need of a similar system setup for their doctors and patients.

 ## Built With
 - NextJS